 What Can Cause Lesions on the Brain?

-MS is a disease that affects the central nervous system (CNS); specifically, it is an autoimmune disease that attacks the myelin (the protective sheath the covers the nerve fibers).
+MS is a disease that affects the central nervous system (CNS); specifically, it is an autoimmune disease that attacks the myelin (the protective sheath that covers the nerve fibers).
 Because it attacks the myelin, it ends up destroying the nerve's ability to communicate, eventually causing the nerves to deteriorate and/or become permanently damaged.

-Continued damage to the myelin basically causes scarring of the brain – and this scarring causes lesions to form on the brains surface.
+Continued damage to the myelin basically causes scarring of the brain, and this scarring causes lesions to form on the brains surface.
 These lesions are what is seen on imaging, such as MRIs.

-What Parts of the Brain are Affected by MS Lesions?
+What Parts of the Brain Are Affected by MS Lesions?

 MS lesions can occur anywhere on the brain.
-However, they are most likely to occur on the optic nerve, the spinal cord, and the cerebellum.
+However, they are most likely to occur on the optic nerve, the spinal cord and the cerebellum.

 The Structure of Nerves